Irrigation Design & Components

 For reliability it is important to use commercial quality drip lines for watering hedges & trees, rather than consumer grade pipes.
 Commercial grade drip lines are manufactured to very high specifications, and designed to last 10 years.
 Access do not recommend the use of drip lines made from recycled car tyres, as these can have highly variable outputs, and can very quickly degrade and block.

 Access draw on this extensive experience to advise your garden designer at the start of the project on the most suitable type of irrigation and will also provide advice on water regulation compliance.
+We can provide a design of a drip irrigation system along with part and, if necessary, installation costs.

 Keep in touch